While many come to Tulum for its luxe beachside resorts and spendy nightlife, I was looking for more of an authentic, Tulum on a budget experience.

 Here are some of the most frequently asked questions by those planning a trip to Tulum on a budget.

-For the average budget traveler, you should set aside roughly $100-125 USD per day.
+For the average budget traveler on a Tulum vacation, you should set aside roughly $100-125 USD per day.
 This covers your hotel/hostel, food, and experiences.

 Thank you for reading!
 I wish you a wonderful trip to Tulum, Mexico.
 Please feel free to comment down below if you have any questions or thoughts.
 I’ll get back to you! <3